desmos-labs/desmos/docs/architecture/adr-006-subspace-module.md

   // DeleteUserGroup allows to delete an existing user group rpc DeleteUserGroup(MsgDeleteUserGroup) returns (MsgDeleteUserGroupResponse);

-  // SetUserGroupPermissions allows to set a specific group permissions rpc SetUserGroupPermissions(MsgSetUserGroupPermissions) returns (MsgSetUserGroupPermissionsResponse);

   // AddUserToUserGroup allows to add a specific user to a specific user group rpc AddUserToUserGroup(MsgAddUserToUserGroup) returns (MsgAddUserToUserGroupResponse);

   // RemoveUserFromUserGroup allows to remove a specific user from a specific user group rpc RemoveUserFromUserGroup(MsgRemoveUserFromUserGroup) returns (MsgRemoveUserFromUserGroupResponse);

-  // SetUserPermissions allows to set another user's permissions rpc SetUserPermissions(MsgSetUserPermissions) returns (MsgSetUserPermissionsResponse);
+  // SetPermissions allows to set the permissions of a user or user group rpc SetPermissions(MsgSetPermissions) returns (MsgSetPermissionsResponse);
 }

 message MsgCreateSubspace {